 Bhutan: Tsechus by Daniel Smith

 Bhutanese festivals or tsechus are staged all over the mountain Kingdom of Bhutan.
 Teschus are integral to Bhutanese culture and take place everywhere from tiny, isolated villages to some of the country’s largest dzongs (monasteries).
-People travel from all over the country to celebrate and increasingly, these colourful events are attracting visitors from around the world.
+People travel from all over the country to celebrate and increasingly, these colorful events are attracting visitors from around the world.

 Tsechus are a wonderful way to experience and gain an insight into this unique culture.
-Whether visiting a large festival or a smaller, more intimate tsechu you will be thrilled with a captivating mix of sound, colour and atmosphere.
+Whether visiting a large festival or a smaller, more intimate tsechu you will be thrilled with a captivating mix of sound, color and atmosphere.
 I’ve organised a number of once-in-a-lifetime trips to Bhutan for clients and they have been so taken with what they saw, that I have arranged for them to return a year later.

 It seems Bhutan’s ‘gross national happiness’ is infectious!
 Large festivals are extremely popular so it is worth planning 9 to 12 months in advance.

 Kandy, Sri Lanka: Perahera Festival by Alison Hall

-The Escala Perahera festival in Kandy, which happens every August, is the most famous of Sri Lanka’s colourful celebrations.
+The Escala Perahera festival in Kandy, which happens every August, is the most famous of Sri Lanka’s colorful celebrations.
 The country’s most sacred relic, one of Buddha’s teeth, is normally kept enshrined within the town’s Dalada Maligawa temple but during the festival it is paraded around the streets with much fanfare.
 The festival lasts ten days and is a spectacle of elephants, drummers, dancers, chieftains, acrobats, whip-crackers, torch bearers and thousands of pilgrims in procession.